almazkun/almazkun.github.io/README.md

 > Nanosecond is a time taken to evaluate and reject your job application.
-> - Almaz Kunpeissov

 > My style of programming: Brutally intuitive style.

-> - Almaz Kunpeissov
+> Make software great again.